 I first visited Nashville, Tennessee for work about fifteen years ago.
 Since then, I have come back whenever I’ve had the chance.
-It’s like the Austin of Tennessee, with better music.
-After visiting this July, and realizing that the nine-hour drive from Kansas City was actually quite pretty, I returned again in October.
+It’s laid back and full of great food, drinks, and music venues.
+I also love a stroll near the Cumberland River.
+After visiting in July 2020, and realizing that the nine-hour drive from Kansas City was actually quite pretty, I returned again in October 2020.
 These two trips gave me all the time I needed to visit a few old and new favorite spots for a cocktail.
 If you find yourself in Music City, here are some Nashville bars you won’t want to miss.
 Cheers!

 - Address: 1711 Division Street